czhu12/toolkit-backend/app/clients/README.md

 You can override the methods to match the APIs you're integrating with.

-For example, you can override the default headers, query params, and how responses are parsed.
+For example, you can override the default headers and query params.
 This example could be used to connect to an XML API that uses a query parameter to authenticate.

 ```ruby
 class XmlExampleClient < ApplicationClient